 To support the annual information for the 20th century races there are some overall summaries, grouped under the 2009 page, that record the 20th century British riders, some British riders overseas and London programme covers.

-But first here is an overview of the London Sixes that were held prior to 1967 - as remembered by that famous cycling journalist, J B Wadley -
+But first here is an overview of the 20th century London Sixes that were held prior to 1967 - as remembered by that famous cycling journalist, J B Wadley -

 MODERN SIXES IN LONDON